GypsySpellweaver/challenge-linked-list/README.md

 # Create a singly-linked list from scratch in C without having memory leaks

+---

+## Final results

+The trials are done, and the results are in.
+See the [REPORT_VALGRIND.md][r] file for all the details, and my conclusions.

+---

 ## Background

 On the [Computer Science Educators][c] of the [Stack Exchange Network][s] a question was posed: "[Why are pointers a key topic in a CS curriculum and oft cited as something people don't get?][q]".
 User [ncmathsadist][u] posted an answer indicating the difficulty with pointers in C is the memory management associated with their use rather than their actual usage.